Broken finger or thumb

 Check if you've broken a finger or thumb

-If you’ve broken a finger or thumb it's likely to be:
+If you have broken a finger or thumb it's likely to be:

 It may also change colour or feel numb.